 Earliest Sacrifice Bunt: List the earliest inning you want the player to attempt a sacrifice bunt.
 Beginning with this inning, a sacrifice bunt may be attempted if there are no outs and the potential tying, go-ahead, or first or second insurance run is on base.
 The batter will try to bunt if the key run is on 1st with 2nd or 3rd open; or on 2nd with 3rd open if it's at least the 8th inning.
 Sacrifice bunts are successful about 75% of the time - when they do not work the batter is out and the runner stays where he was.
+An 8th batter will not sacrifice if the pitcher is due up next but is not scheduled to be pinch hit for.

 Rank or PH For: The players with a number in this column can be used as pinch hitters, while players with a dash (or a blank) will be pinch hit for.
 Make sure you put a number in the PH For column for your better hitters!
 For example, if you leave the PH For column blank for your fourth hitter he will get pinch hit for by some other player with a number in his column - something you probably do not want to happen!
-If you number everyone, then NO ONE will be pinch hit for.
-Pinch hitting only occurs if you are behind, or if you are tied with a man in scoring position, and starts in the 7th inning, or 6th inning if at least two men are on base.
+If you number everyone, then NO ONE (except pitchers) will be pinch hit for.
+Pinch hitting for position players only occurs if you are behind, or if you are tied with a man in scoring position, and starts in the 8th inning, or 7th inning if at least two men are on base.
 The numerical rank determines who will pinch hit, and also is used to juggle your batting order when substitutions occur.
 The Rank or PH For number is also important for starters since a player may not have enough at-bats to start, but still may have one left he could use as a pinch hitter.
-Finally, it's important to vary your ranking vs. RHPs and LHPs if you want to use mostly left-handed pinch hitters against right-handed pitchers, and vice versa.
+Finally, it's important to vary your ranking vs. RHPs and LHPs if you want to use mostly left-handed pinch hitters against right-handed pitchers, or vice versa.